 June is National Lipedema Awareness Month

 Lipedema is often called the “painful fat syndrome” as abnormal fat cells cluster together and expand under the skin.
 Interstitial fluid increases between the clusters creating pain to touch or when standing.
 People in the later stages often complain about pain when being touched where pockets of fat press on nerves.
+It can even affect your mobility!

 Signs and Symptoms of Lipedema